golemfactory/golem-docs/docs/Ncreators/javascript/guides/task-model.md

 User can define minimal requirements for the provider's system (like memory, storage, CPU Threds, CPU cores) via initial parameters provided to the `TaskExecutor.create()` method.

-`yajsapi` provides the user with a number of build-in filters that can be used to selectt better providers.
+`yajsapi` provides the user with a number of build-in filters that can be used to select better providers.
 User can also define his own filter where he can i.e. select provider on the basis of user defined criteria.

 You can explore our [tutorials] to see how to use these features effectively.